-- The Death Note anime gives Misa fleur-de-lis earrings, though they were crosses in the manga.
+- The Death Note anime gives Misa fleur-de-lis earrings, though they were Creepy Crosses in the manga.

 - The call girl service in L.A.
 Confidential was called "Fleur-de-lis", with the slogan "Whatever You Desire".